au-research/raido/doc/technology-stack.md

 # REST

-We use OpenApi with an “API first” approach, Java and Typescript code is generated from the OpenApi definition.
+We use OpenApi with an “API first” approach, Java and TypeScript code is generated from the OpenApi definition.

 * [/api-svc/idl-raid-v2](/api-svc/idl-raid-v2)